NikolayChirkov/obj2/README.md

 ```cpp
   virtual void OnLoaded() {}
 ```
-method which is called after all objects in the subgraph are deserialize.
+method which is called after all objects in the subgraph are deserialized.

 ### Class pointer serialization
 A pointer to another object can also be serialized/deserialized in the same way like a built-in type: